Azure/azure-arch-enterprise-bi-and-reporting/User Guides/15-Monitor and Troubleshoot Data Pipelines.md

 Pipelines may also fail.
 If you encounter a failure it's best to try to correct immediately as it will hold up any future flip operations.
 Each failed pipeline will be automatically recreated and retried every 5 minutes into the max retry count is reached.

-Pipepline states:
+Pipeline states:
-- *Completed* - Pipeline ran succesfully.
+- *Completed* - Pipeline ran successfully.
-- *In Progress* - Pipelines is enqueued or being processd by ADF.
+- *In Progress* - Pipelines is enqueued or being processed by ADF.
-- *Waiting* - Pipeline job is waiting on an internal dependency to be completed befored being enqueued.
+- *Waiting* - Pipeline job is waiting on an internal dependency to be completed before being enqueued.
 - *Failed* - The pipeline failed for an unknown reason.

 ![Dashboard](../img/adminui_assets/adminui-dashboard.png)